-The training of the American workforce, a critical component of maintaining American

-Page 8 of 30 O-NIJ-2023-171521 competitiveness, is a national priority.
+The training of the American workforce, a critical component of maintaining American competitiveness, is a national priority.
 This program supports the training of young scientists capable of meeting future science and technology workforce demands.
-NLJ's GRF program seeks to engage these emerging researchers to help meet the needs of America's criminal and/or juvenile justice practitioners, while simultaneously developing their skills to contribute broadly to America's research and development enterprise.
+NIJ's GRF program seeks to engage these emerging researchers to help meet the needs of America's criminal and/or juvenile justice practitioners, while simultaneously developing their skills to contribute broadly to America's research and development enterprise.